We Provide Services in ULS Communities

-1) that the person is part of a group of at least 3 who has agreed to help each other.
+1) The person is part of a group of at least 3 who have agreed to help each other,

-2) That the person is honest.
-(The decision of who receives a loan is best made locally because everyone in the community knows who is honest and who is not.)
-The decision as to who will be in the group of 3 must be made by the participants themselves, so that if someone fails to pay back her loan the group accepts responsibility.
+2) The person is honest.
+The decision as to who will be in the group of 3 must be made by the participants themselves, so that if someone fails to pay back her loan the group accepts responsibility,

 TBA (Traditional Birth Attendant) Training

 TBAs are women and men selected by communities to assist with childbirth at home.
 They do not have formal training for that role, but some have apprenticed with others.
 Currently, more than 50% of deliveries in Haiti occur at home attended by TBAs, and there is a very high rate of maternal and newborn death.
 To help address these high mortality rates, ULS staff provide a training program from the Haitian Ministry of Public Health and Population (MSPP) for the TBAs.
 ULS nurses hold monthly meetings with the TBAs from the area and educate them on such topics as hygiene, pregnancy and childbirth danger signs, etc. To reduce infection during childbirth, ULS also provides each TBA with clean birthing kits which include the materials needed to decrease the risk of infection during delivery.